codeforpdx/recordexpungPDX/README.md

   This will read `Pipfile` and install listed Python packages into a `Pipenv` virtualenv.

+  Note: due to our new setup with docker, the `Pipfile` and `Pipfile.lock` files are no longer in the project root directory.
+Copy them if you want to use pipenv.
+More cleanup and removal of this deprecated setup is forthcoming.

 7. Install frontend dependencies

 	While in the directory of your local `recordexpungePDX` repo, enter into your